 ”Eau de Paris” is the public company that manages the water supply of the city of Paris, and it substituted a private company in 2009 which cost the Parisians more money… In order to promote this public partnership, the city council of Paris decided to intensify its communication about water issues, which includes the multiplication of free fountains of drinkable water, including the original “sparkling water fountains”.

 But other sparkling water fountains can be found in different districts, mostly in public parks: the first one was inaugurated in 2010 in the Jardin de Reuilly (near the nice pedestrian pathway called Promenade Plantée), and since then about ten other were created, mostly in public parks, like Parc André Citroën, or along the Canal St-Martin…

-You can check a map of these sparkling water fountains here.
+You can check a map of all Parisian drinking fountains here.

 Of course that sparkling water does not come from a local natural spring, it is simply water from the main network in which CO2 is added just below the fountain.
 Since the best temperature to add CO2 is 7°C, the water supplied in these fountains is very cool, so it is really a great delight on a hot summer day!